ptsource/MiniVMDOS/README.md

 # PTSource MiniVMDOS
 ### Current version 7 ([LTSR](LTSR.md)) updated 06/07/2025 for Windows

 PTSource MiniVMDOS is a professional operating system in the lineage of DOS operating systems intended to run legacy software inside [PTSource MiniVM](https://wiki.ptsource.eu/soft/ptminivm/start) for Windows x86 and x64.
-Integrates transparent web and network access seamlessly into its familiar command-line interface.
-Moreover, it introduces native support for printing text to Windows printers, streamlining document management across platforms.
+Although PTSource MiniVMDOS is a real DOS system and can be installed on real hardware or other virtual machines with the provided tools, it comes preconfigured and optimized for [PTSource MiniVM](https://wiki.ptsource.eu/soft/ptminivm/start) wich permits transparent web and network access seamlessly into its familiar command-line interface and moreover, it introduces native support for printing text to Windows printers, streamlining document management across platforms.
 With network support, users can effortlessly collaborate and share resources in real-time, enhancing productivity and efficiency.

 |  System requirements  |
 |         :---:         |